 There are lots of misunderstandings and miscommunications that can pop up between company and client throughout a project's lifecycle.
-Similar to scope creep, the scope of work provides a reliable resource outlining other key project requirements to refer back throughout the project whenever it's necessary.
-Even better, both parties agreed to it at the outset.
+Similar to scope creep, the scope of work provides a reliable resource outlining other key project requirements to refer back to throughout the project whenever it's necessary.

-The scope of work keeps teams organized and establishes clear criteria to abide by from the get-go.
-It helps project teams get things done on time, stay within the framework of the initial project budget, and deliver everything as planned when all is said and done.
+The scope of work enables teams to stay on top of organization and establishes clear criteria to abide by from the get-go.
+It helps project teams get things done on time, stay within the framework of the initial project budget, remain consistent with their business objectives, and deliver everything as planned when all is said and done.

 Are you currently getting started on a scope of work?
 Thinking about how to write one for a project coming down the pipe in the future?
 Regardless of your situation, Slite's got a perfect solution for you.